QryptInc/secure-tunnel-quickstart/README.md

 ## Introduction
 ---

-Secure Tunnel is a custom Envoy HTTP filter that can be used that can be used to enable quantum secure transmission channels.
+Secure Tunnel is a custom Envoy HTTP filter that can be used to enable quantum secure transmission channels across untrusted networks.

-This achieved by using proxies on both the sender and receiver ends of a channel.
-The proxies use Qrypt's quantum secure key generation technology to generate encryption keys and perform One Time Pad encryption/decryption on each end of the channel, without any keys ever being stored or transmitted.
+This is achieved by installing Envoy proxies on both ends of a channel.
+These proxies use Qrypt's distributed key generation technology to perform quantum secure One Time Pad encryption/decryption on each end, without ever storing or transmitting any keys.

 ![](docs/secure-tunnel-overview.png)

 ## Docker Image
 ---

-Secure Tunnel is publicly available on Docker Hub.
+Secure Tunnel is publicly available as an image on Docker Hub.

 ```bash
 docker pull qryptdev001/securetunnel-envoy:1.0.0
 ```
 The image contains a custom build of Envoy with Secure Tunnel statically linked into it.

-The binary is at `/usr/local/bin/envoy`.
+The executable is at `/usr/local/bin/envoy`.

 ## Requirements
 ---